FiftyCaliber/ToS-Addons/README.md

 * `/swapit lock` or `/si lock` to unlock/lock the Swapit display in order to move it around.
 Be sure to lock it again when you have it where you like, otherwise you can't interact with the slots.
 * `/swapit default` or `/si default` to restore Swapit display to its default location.

+### Mount 'er Good

+Sick of your pet getting stuck somewhere leaving you with nothing to mount?
+Well here you go, this addon teleports your companion to you if its not within range when you try to mount.
+When/if the companion breaks (stops moving or doing anything) and you move too far away from it for it to teleport then it will be flagged as "broken".
+While broken it will automatically deactivate when out of range and reactivate 6 seconds later so that its always (accept for that 6 second downtime, assuming you let it get that far away in the first place) within range to teleport/mount.

+I know that sometimes you might not want your companion active, such as for quests where you need to interact with a mob without killing it, or perhaps a picture that you dont want the companion in.
+So for such cases I added a slash command to turn the pet off, or more importantly stop the addon from automatically reactivating it after 6 seconds pass.
+To do this type `/nopet`, and until you type it again or restart the client your companion will no longer be automatically activated.

 # Download

 Install addons via the [Addon Manager](https://github.com/Excrulon/Tree-of-Savior-Addon-Manager).